Beth Gonzalez-Dolginko, EdD, LCAT, ATR-BC

 Secondarily, school safety is also going through Congress and State Houses of Legislation.
 Again, this might be the moment when helping professionals become mandated as employees in public schools.

 Click on Announcements and News Events in upper left corner for a sample letter to elected representatives.

-Beth is presenting at the Canadian Art Therapy Association Conference on Saturday, October 13:
+Beth presented at the Canadian Art Therapy Association Conference in Montreal in October:

 Offering Context for LGBTQ Treatment Issues: Art Therapy with a Gay Man Affected by AIDS